Exclusive Private Jewish Ghetto Tour

 Let's reach one of the three gates for entering to the ancient ghetto of Venice.

 Let's wander to Ghetto Vecchio (The so called old but... new Jewish Ghetto of Venice) and discover the Venetian origins of the word "ghetto".
-It is so surprising, trust me !
+It is so surprising, trust me!
 We can try to speak a little bit of Venetian together discovering the highlights of this living part of the Ghetto.

 Take a breath and admire the "skyscrapers" of Venice, why they are here?
-How was possible?
+How was it possible?
 We will discover all the secrets of these buildings

 We will wander through the oldest Jewish Ghetto in the world.
 Hear local stories and find out how these Venetians lived under oppression Find out about and view Stolpersteine (stumbling blocks) of the area, as I explain how the Holocaust has left a deep mark on Venice.
 We will speak about the incredible people used to live here and you will discover the links to the history of nowadays.